Grizzlies looking for postseason attention more than regular season infatuation

 “Whether we’re getting attention or not, I think our guys understand, we motivate each other every single day.
 We’re not looking for media attention to motivate us, by any means,” said Grizzlies coach Taylor Jenkins.
 “It’s good to get the recognition because it creates more buzz around the team but I don’t think we take it for granted whatsoever.
 Our guys just go out there and just continue to play basketball.”

-But despite the Grizzlies strong play, Jaren Jackson Junior, denied for a second time a spot in this month’s All-Star Game.
+But despite the Grizzlies strong play, Jaren Jackson Junior was denied for a second time a spot in this month’s All-Star Game.

 Monday, NBA Commissioner Adam Silver selected the Spurs Dejounte Murray and not Jackson as an injury replacement for Draymond Green.